gobeyondidentity/developer-docs/docs/workflows/api-token.md

 In order to validate a token offline, the JWT header and claims must be decoded.
 Decode both and follow the steps below:

-1. Check that the `jku` host in the JWT header is trusted.
-It should equal `auth-$REGION.beyondidentity.com`.
+1. Parse the [host](https://datatracker.ietf.org/doc/html/rfc3986#section-3.2.2) of the URI in the `jku` header field.
+If it equals `auth-$REGION.beyondidentity.com`, then proceed.
+Otherwise, reject the token.
 2. Download the public key for token validation from the `jku` in the JWT header.
-The key can be cached for a number of seconds.
+The key can be cached for the number of seconds specified by the [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#response_directives) max-age directive.
 Check the token signature against the key with matching `kid` downloaded from `jku`.
-3. Check that either the application id or resource server id is listed in the `aud` of the JWT claims.
+3. Check that either the application id or resource server identifier is listed in the `aud` of the JWT claims.
 If at least one of the allowed audiences is in the token `aud` claim, then the token is granted.
 4. Check timestamps in JWT claims where `nbf` <= current time as unix timestamp in seconds <= `exp`
 5. Check that JWT claims target tenant `bi_t` and target realm `bi_r` match the tenant and realm for the given application.
 6. Check that JWT claims has the expected scopes.